Skip to content

 Suppose you care about plenty of options for easy-to-tailor and professional template designs.
 Wix is user-friendly, making it swift and intuitive.

-It is an excellent call to newbies and those keen to duck the programming side of things.
+It is an excellent choice for newbies and those keen to avoid the programming side of things.

-Its intuitive eCommerce features on the higher-tier packages are also first-rate for small businesses seeking to sell online.
+Its intuitive eCommerce features, available on the higher-tier packages, are also first-rate for small businesses seeking to sell online.

 The Summarised Core Differences: Wix vs.WordPress

-In this section, let’s dive deeper into the Wix vs.WordPress.
+In this section, let’s dive deeper into Wix vs.WordPress.

 Wix vs.WordPress: Pricing and Scalability

-WordPress offers bargains on more storage at a lower rate but leaps straight into their exclusive, pricier option if you require more space.
+WordPress offers bargains on more storage at a lower rate, but immediately jumps to their exclusive, pricier option if you require more space.

 WordPress’s premium package offers up to 200 GB of storage space, whereas Wix caps it at 50 GB.

-Wix’s premium perks are much discounted compared to WordPress’s; however, depending on the size of the business and site, the extra charge of an unlimited WordPress can prove worthwhile.
+Wix’s premium perks are significantly discounted compared to WordPress’s; however, depending on the size of the business and site, the extra charge for an unlimited WordPress plan can prove worthwhile.

 Although storage is not an issue, Wix is more liberal with its offers on the lower-priced plans.

-You get to access the full design functionality and select from various themes.
+You gain access to the complete design functionality and can select from a variety of themes.

 Wix vs. WordPress: Customizability.